Icepenguins101/charms-bar-port/README.md

 <br />
 Q: How can I contact you?<br />
 A: You can <a href="mailto:jaydenwmontoya@icloud.com">email me</a> for any assistance regarding Charms Bar Port and other products I have created.

+## DISCLAIMER !!2
+I'm not officially affiliated with Microsoft; I moved to Mac OS X a few years ago and have recently returned to Windows 10 for better performance using web development.